 Vine Creeper | Companion | Vines will come out and strangulate surrounding foes, dealing Poison damage and Immobilizing them.
 A vine creeper will also occasionally damage a single target with Poison damage. | Enhanced Vine Creeper, Brutal Vine Creeper | 1 |

-- Your Wrath Skill is Rabies.
-It’s a Poisoning Skill that can spread to other enemies.
-Enhanced Rabies boosts its Poisoning damage the longer it spreads.
-And Natural Rabies increases the spreading rate of the disease.
+Wrath Skill: Opt for Rabies, a Poisoning Skill that can spread to other enemies.
+Enhanced Rabies boosts Poisoning damage over time, and Natural Rabies increases the spreading rate.

-- For your Ultimate, opt for Lacerate.
-It deals enormous amounts of damage, letting you dash and become Immune.
-Prime Lacerate heals 3% of your Life when there is a Critical Strike.
-And Supreme Lacerate ensures that the first hit is always Critical with a damage boost of 150%.
+Ultimate: Choose Lacerate for massive damage, dash, and Immunity.
+Prime Lacerate heals 3% of your Life on Critical Strikes, while Supreme Lacerate ensures the first hit is always Critical with a 150% damage boost.

 Passive Skills